 How to Make a Pretend Snow Sensory Bin

-- Cotton balls (we used a couple bags from the dollar store)
+- Cotton balls (we used a couple of bags from the dollar store)

 - Styrofoam balls (we found ours at Michael’s)